ashes999/terrace/README.md

 This sample creates a new `800x600` game with a fox sprite on a space background.
 The fox moves with the arrow keys (or `WASD`).
 Clicking the fox with the mouse (or touching it on Android) plays a sound and increments the touch count, which is displayed as text.
 The sample also pre-loads all the necessary images and audio files.

-To run your game in-browser, run `ruby build.rb web-craftyjs`.
+To run your game in-browser, run `rake` or `rake build:web`.
 This will generate the HTML5 version under `bin/web-craftyjs`.
 To play the game, open `bin/web-craftyjs/index.html` in your browser.

-To run your game on your desktop, run `ruby build.rb desktop-libgdx`.
-This will generate a `main_game.rb` file under `bin/dekstop-libgdx`.
-Run it in JRuby to launch your game.
+To run your game on your desktop, run `rake build:desktop`.
+This will generate a `main_game.rb` file under `bin/desktop-libgdx`.
+Run it with JRuby to launch your game.

-To run your game on android, run `ruby builld.rb android-libgdx`.
-Provided you have the Ruboto installed correctly, this will generate a `Libgdx-Deebug.apk` file under `bin/android-libgdx/bin` which you can deploy and test via `adb`.
+To run your game on android, run `rake build:android`.
+Provided you have [Ruboto installed and setup correctly](https://github.com/ashes999/terrace#android), this will generate a `Libgdx-Debug.apk` file under `bin/android-libgdx/bin` which you can deploy and test via `adb`.

 # Main Components